lucyinthesky2111/the-one-with-all-the-questions/README.md

 ## Code
 * [Code Institute Love Maths walkthrough project](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) :-
-  - for the code to style the game area.
+  - for help with styling the website.
 * [Code Institute Love Running walkthrough project](https://github.com/Code-Institute-Solutions/love-running-v3) :-
   - for the code for the social media links in the footer.
   - for the code for the general styles used to push the footer to the bottom of the page.